gvwilson/sdxpy/src/db/index.md

-or make our implementation more complicated (and probably slower) by saving each record's size and then scanning records in the same way that we scanned the bytes making up Unicode characters in [%x binary %].
+or make our implementation more complicated (and probably slower) by saving each record's size and then scanning records in the same way that we scanned the bytes making up [%i "Unicode" %] characters in [%x binary %].
 The first choice spends space (i.e., memory and disk) to save time;
 the second spends time to save space.
 As [%b Bentley1982 %] pointed out over forty years ago,